tadea/workout-club-sinatra-project/README.md

 ## Usage

- This is a Sinatra CRUD application that allows the user to keep track of theor workouts logs and be able to see other users logs too.
+ This is a Sinatra CRUD application that allows the user to keep track of their workouts logs and be able to see other users logs too.

 ## Installation Instructions